How to Prepare Your PPF Kit When It Arrives – Step-by-Step Guide

 Installing Paint Protection Film (PPF) can be one of the most satisfying and rewarding ways to protect your car - but proper preparation is key to a stress-free installation.
 Before grabbing your squeegee, make sure you’ve unpacked, checked, and prepared everything correctly.
 Here’s how to do it right.

-1. Unpack and Inspect Your PPF Kit First
+1. Unpack and Inspect Your PPF Kit

 Before washing your car or preparing your workspace, start by unpacking your PPF-Kit.
 This step ensures that everything arrived safely and avoids frustration or wasted time later.
 Make sure you are unpacking in a clean environment with a lot of space.

-• Carefully unpack your order.
+- Carefully unpack your order.
 Make sure you do not damage the Film.

-• Check if all Sheets are included and inspect them for any shipping damage.
+- Check if all Sheets are included and inspect them for any shipping damage.

-• If you notice any damage, contact us immediately via Live Chat or WhatsApp.
+- If you notice any damage, contact us immediately via Live Chat or WhatsApp.

-We’ll do our best to assist you right away so you can continue your installation without stress.
+We’ll do our best to assist you right away so you can continue your installation without stress. - Do not throw away the packaging immediately.
+Smaller parts and accessories can still be inside the carton roll or protective paper.

 2. Prepare the Right Environment

-4. Double-Check All Parts
+3. Double-Check All Parts

-Then, compare your sheets with the printed Layout Sheet included in your package.
+Compare your sheets with the printed Layout Sheet included in your package.

 This helps you:

-• Identify which part belongs where,
+- Identify which part belongs where,

-• Plan your installation order, and
+- Plan your installation order, and

-• Get familiar with the shape of each panel.
+- Get familiar with the shape of each panel.

 If this is your first installation, start with flat and simple parts such as the hood or trunk lid to build confidence.

-5. Separate the Pieces for Easier Handling
+4. Separate the Pieces for Easier Handling

 Once you’ve confirmed all pieces, cut them apart for easier handling:

-• Separate large pieces like doors, bumpers, and pillars so you can work comfortably without managing oversized sheets.
+- Separate large pieces like doors, bumpers, and pillars so you can work comfortably without managing oversized sheets.

 You can also peel off smaller parts (like mirrors or headlights) right away, spray them, and apply them individually.